Public Interest Law Fellowships

 UMass Law also offers academic merit scholarships.
 These scholarships are based on past academic performance and evidence of exceptional promise in a legal career.
 All accepted applicants are automatically considered and notified at the time of acceptance.
 There is no separate application.

-Students are awarded a three-year to five-year scholarship depending on full- or part-time status, renewed annually as long as the recipient maintains a 2.70 cumulative grade point average.
+Students are awarded a three-year to five-year scholarship depending on full- or part-time status, renewed annually as long as the recipient remains in academic good standing.

 Access to Justice Scholarships

 The Dean has established five Access to Justice Scholarships to be awarded to outstanding applicants who have overcome substantial obstacles throughout their life and academic careers and have a demonstrated commitment to serving justice.